 The wielder of mighty Mjolnir, Thor himself, would be hard pressed to find a better kitchen tool for his bbq arsenal than that of a swine-emblazoned Bacon Press.
 And if you're going to be cooking the meat of the gods, you're going to want a tasty sidekick as a beverage.
 Perhaps a Zombie Dust?

 You may be thinking, do I really need a bacon press?
 Yes, yes you do.
 And, you don't need to be a Norse God to benefit from owning the most enchanted of all grill tools.
 This holds true when you're cooking candied bacon.

 There are distinct benefits to using a grill press.
 For starters, the bacon weight will add some heft, allowing the bacon strips to cook evenly.
 It will also keep the bacon flat, which will reduce curling.
 However, the biggest benefit to using a bacon press is the reduction in splatter.
 Trust us, your forearms will thank you for the purchase.

-The protein cooks faster than the fat renders.
+The protein cooks faster than the bacon fat renders.
 This happens because a fry pan will only apply heat to one side of the meat, unlike the even application that an oven provides.
 This is why you need the weight, to provide heat to both sides of the rashers simultaneously.
 An added benefit is a reduction in overall fuel (gas/electricity/firewood) consumption and in overall cooking time.
 No one wants to sit around waiting for cooked bacon.
 They want it, and they want it now!

 You may be wondering, how do I care for a bacon press?
 Care comes from seasoning, cleaning, and storing your bacon press properly.
 Cast iron cookware requires seasoning.
 You will need vegetable oil, a cast iron skillet, a rag/paper towel, and a half hour of your time.
 During the process, you will want to run your stove fan to remove any smoke.
 Also, don't use a frying pan with a teflon coating, as the teflon will scratch the cast iron press.